5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - Mapped or recorded to ensure they're all removed at the end of the sale

-Set-up should start before the first day of the sale.
-You’ll need to:
+Setup should start before the first day of the garage sale fundraiser.
+You'll need to:

-- Price with DIY stickers and category signs—you can also find these at your local JOANN, Michaels, Walmart, or Amazon
+- Price items with DIY stickers and category signs (you can also find these at your local Michaels, Walmart, or Amazon)

 - Provide an outlet or extension cord to test electrical items